drewautomated/cisco_projects/README.md

 # cisco_projects

-Ansible projects for the configuration of Cisco Devices
+This is my awesome Ansible repository for the configuration of Cisco devices!